Martin Kok: Gangland figure jailed for murder of Dutch writer

 He was part of a global enterprise that generated more than £100m a year.

-Hughes was also found guilty of involvement in serious organised crime between July 2013 and January 2020.
+Hughes, originally from Glasgow, was also found guilty of involvement in serious organised crime between July 2013 and January 2020.

 Despite the fact the murder happened in the Netherlands, it was investigated as part of Police Scotland's Operation Escalade.